 This is why I’m done.
 I’m done accepting half-hearted attempts at dating that never pan out the way I want.

-I’m done with almost relationships; I’d rather commit to being single.
+I’m done with almost relationships.
+I’d rather commit to being single.

 When you’re single, you can flirt without feeling guilty.
 You don’t have to worry about sending or receiving mixed signals because you’re keeping options open.
 And both parties are on the same page from the start.

 When you’re single and decide you’ve had it with the almost relationship phase and are opting out, you can protect your heart more easily.
 I’m so done with almost relationships.
 Bring on the single life.